vampir-space/verification-engine/src/main/java/space/vampir/engine/geometry/README.md

 ### **2. Location detections**

-Direct observations of the vehicle’s position at points
+Direct observations of the vehicle's position at points

 $$
 (x_i, y_i)